Switzerland in the Eurovision Song Contest 2014: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Switzerland was placed into the second semi-final, to be held on 8 May 2014, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2014 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
-Belgium was set to perform in position 10, following the entry from Macedonia and before the entry from Greece.
+Switzerland was set to perform in position 10, following the entry from Macedonia and before the entry from Greece.

 In Switzerland, three broadcasters that form SRG SSR aired the contest.
 Sven Epiney provided German commentary for both semi-finals airing on SRF zwei and the final airing on SRF 1.
 Jean-Marc Richard and Valérie Ogier provided French commentary for the second semi-final on RTS Deux and the final on RTS Un.
 Sandy Altermatt and Alessandro Bertoglio provided Italian commentary for the second semi-final on RSI La 2 and the final on RSI La 1.
 The Swiss spokesperson, who announced the Swiss votes during the final, was Kurt Aeschbacher.